Warped geometric information on the optimisation of Euclidean functions: Discussion and concluding remarks

-Future work clearly aims in the choice of warp function $\psi$ and vector transport $\mathcal{T}$ with the goal of improve convergence speed of the Algorithm 1.
-The metric-tensor $G$ presented in the beginning of the paper can also be seen as a pull-back metric tensor and we can plug it into geometric sampling algorithms used in its vast majority for Bayesian statistical inference problem, such as Riemann manifold Hamiltonian Monte Carlo (RMHMC) \citep{mark:2011}, Lagrangian Monte Carlo (LMC) \citep{lan:2015} and Manifold Metropolis-adjusted Langenvin Dynamics \citep{txifara:2014} to cite a few. \\
+Observe that the induced metric-tensor on the tangent space can also be seen as a pull-back metric tensor so that it could be plugged into geometric sampling techniques, such as Riemann manifold Hamiltonian Monte Carlo (RMHMC) \citep{girolami:2011}, Lagrangian Monte Carlo (LMC) \citep{lan:2015} and Manifold Metropolis-adjusted Langenvin Dynamics \citep{txifara:2014} to cite a few. \\

 \textbf{Acknowledgements}.
 This research is supported by the Academy of Finland grants 348952 (CORE), 345811 (ERI) and the Flagship programme Finnish Center for Artificial Intelligence (FCAI).
-Mark Girolami is supported by EPSRC grants EP/T000414/1, EP/R018413/2, EP/P020720/2, EP/R034710/1, EP/R004889/1, and a Royal Academy of Engineering Research Chair.
+Mark Girolami is supported by EPSRC grant numbers EP/T000414/1, EP/R018413/2, EP/P020720/2, EP/R034710/1, EP/R004889/1, and a Royal Academy of Engineering Research Chair.